xavierprice/super-cool-noughts-and-crosses/README.md

-# XL-tic-tac-toe
-tic-tac-toe BUT BIGGER

-inspired by small, mind-numbing games of regular tic-tac-toe
+# Naughts & Crosses Connect

+Inspired by the classic game of tic-tac-toe I bring to you a bigger and more complex game of naughts and crosses.